tejzpr/go-swisseph/README.md

 - If no ephemeris path is set, the library will use built-in Moshier ephemeris (lower precision)
 - For most astrological applications, downloading `sepl_18.se1` and `semo_18.se1` is sufficient
 - JPL ephemeris files provide the highest precision but are much larger
+- The GitHub repository ([https://github.com/aloistr/swisseph](https://github.com/aloistr/swisseph)) is the primary source for ephemeris files and contains the source code
 - More information can be found in the [Swiss Ephemeris documentation](https://www.astro.com/ftp/swisseph/doc/swisseph.htm)

 ## Planet Numbers